PeterSommerlad/CPPCourseIntroduction/exercises/manualsetupenvironment.md

 Download and install VirtualBox, if you do not have a VM supervisor like VMWare already.

-Download and install the Virtual Machine (CPPCourse.ova) via the link provided to you
+Download and install the Virtual Machine (CPPCourse.2.ova 3.3GB or CPPCourse24.ova 5.2GB) via the link provided to you

 You can either use VMware or '''Virtualbox''' to run the virtual machine.